- Why Global Executive?

 Optional Term 6: Concentration or Certificate Electives and Independent Project

 Eight deep core courses, called modules, create a solid foundation for the continuing evolution of your career.
 This robust, intentional set of classes are uniquely relevant for senior executives.

 Taken two at a time, these courses span the functional areas in business:

 - Decision Sciences

-One of the many unique characteristics of the Global Executive curriculum is the inclusion of three multi-term courses.
+One of the many unique characteristics of the Global Executive curriculum is the inclusion of 3 multi-term courses.
 These required courses provide one-of-a-kind, cumulative, and tailored experiences.

 The third multi-term course addresses the unique leadership and personal development issues facing senior executives, such as developing skills to effectively manage your time, build teams, and negotiate business deals.
 After individual assessments, you will work on a personal opportunity to apply classroom constructs to your unique work situation.
 An executive coach will advise you throughout the course.

 This course studies the role of markets and institutions in shaping national and international commerce.
-Click here and learn what's unique about this course.
+See what's unique about this course.

 Together with Management for the Global Executive, this leadership course addresses the science and art of directing, influencing, and inspiring people.
-Click here and learn what's unique about this course.
+See what's unique about this course.